anderscorr/china-free/README.md

 # china-free
-Provide censored materials to citizens in China who have no virtual private network (VPN).
-Start by providing 300 articles and 1000 ebooks censored by Cambridge University Press reported Aug 18 2017.
+Provide censored materials to citizens in China behind the Great Firewall (GFW) who have no virtual private network (VPN).
+Start by providing 57 articles uploaded here (of the total 300 articles and 1000 ebooks censored by Cambridge University Press reported Aug 18 2017).

 Technical Suggestions:
-Github (not blocked in China), p2p, Btsync, encrypted data stream to look like random bytes, file storage on innocuous-looking website,
+Github (not blocked behind the GFW), p2p, Btsync, encrypted data stream to look like random bytes, file storage on innocuous-looking website,